Trinity-Clifton Council is formed by:

 (iv) reviewing regularly the balance of funds given for local purposes and funds

 (United Church Manual 2016.
 7.8.6C)

 This group is involved in many fund-raising activities including a take-out lobster dinner for 800, a plant sale, a pancake breakfast and several dinners throughout the year.
 In conjunction with the UCW, it also organizes the monthly Supper Club.
 The group supports a number of community services as well as activities within the church.

 Each of Trinity and Clifton have a separate Board of Trustees.

 The Boards of Trustees holds in trust the title to the real estate and property of Trinity-Clifton for the use and benefit of the community of faith.
 The Trustees also hold and administer funds left to the church.

 United Church Women

 The purpose of the United Church Women is “to unite women of the congregation for the total mission of the church and to provide a medium through which they may express their loyalty and devotion to Jesus Christ in Christian witness, study, fellowship and service.”
 At Trinity, there are three units which meet separately and jointly on a monthly basis from September to May.
 The UCW is involved in many activities which raise funds for church and community causes.

-The Worship Committee at Trinity-Clifton works with the Ministerial Team and the Music Director in planning many aspects of the worship services.
+The Worship Committee at Trinity-Clifton works with the Minister and the Music Director in planning many aspects of the worship services.
 It also prepares communion and oversees the utilization of the sanctuary for internal and external community use.
 The committee’s purpose is to ensure that services meaningfully engage all ages in worship, reflect diversity and equip the congregation to do Christ’s work in the world.